Guide to the Arthur F. Burns Papers, 1911-2005 and undated, bulk 1940-1987

 Telegram to Thomas M. Macioce.
 Re: Presentation of Alexander Hamilton Medal to Burns.

-[SECRET] Memorandum for Connally, Burns, Shultz, McCracken, Peterson, and Flanigan.
-Nixon underlines that he does not want anymore speculation and leaks to public regarding important economic matters from the White House Staff
+Memorandum for Connally, Burns, Shultz, McCracken, Peterson, and Flanigan.
+Nixon underlines that he does not want anymore speculation and leaks to public regarding important economic matters from the White House Staff.
+Formerly classified as SECRET and declassified by ISOO, 2015.

-[EYES ONLY] Nixon's admonishing message concerning Burns'/FED's promise about the money supply.
+[EYES ONLY] Nixon's admonishing message concerning Burns's/FED's promise about the money supply.
 The letter has a handwritten note by Burns.

-Re: Burns' support concerning measures against North Vietnamese invasion of South Vietnam.
+Re: Burns's support concerning measures against North Vietnamese invasion of South Vietnam.

 Re: Phase III of the Economic Stabilization Program and the Nixon Administration's determination to enforce the program and relevant price and wage control measures